 3. How many people major in Political Economy each year?

-Since 2010, the number of majors per graduating class has ranged from 10 to 22, and has averaged about 17.
+Since 2015, the number of majors per graduating class has ranged from 7 to 20, and has averaged 15.

 4. What classes should I take in my first year?

 Absolutely, but it requires planning ahead.
 Your empirical methods course (POEC 253 or ECON 255) must be completed before the end of junior year, because it is a prerequisite for POEC 401 (which must be taken during fall of senior year).
 In addition, POEC 250 and POEC 253 are only offered in the fall.
-If you expect to be away during the fall of your junior year, it is critical that you either: (a) take POEC 253 fall of your sophomore year; or (b) complete all the prerequisite courses for ECON 255 (which include STAT 101 or 201 and MATH 130) early enough that you can take ECON 255 (which is offered every semester) before the end of junior year.
+If you expect to be away during the fall of your junior year, it is critical that you either: (a) take POEC 253 fall of your sophomore year; or (b) complete MATH 130 as well as STAT 161 or 201 early enough that you can take ECON 255 (which is offered every semester) before the end of junior year.
 In addition, if you expect to be away fall of junior year, it is a good idea to take POEC 250 fall of sophomore year.
-It is possible, but not recommended, to take POEC 250 fall of senior year.

 5. What does it take to graduate with honors in Political Economy?